William C. Cramer: Civil rights

+Highways

-In time, Cramer became the ranking minority member on the then-named House Public Works Committee.
-He was a ranking member of the Roads subcommittee and was influential in federal highway policy at a time of extensive expansion of federal investment.
-Cramer addressed corruption in highway politics, worked to keep Interstates toll-free, and ensured that highway funds were kept to invest in roads.
-He battled proponents of the Sunshine State Parkway in Florida.
-As it was constructed parallel to designated Interstate routes, it threatened to draw off traffic and make the highways unfeasible.
-Using his influence on a federal project in the state, Cramer secured funding for the additional mileage to provide a link between Tampa Bay and Miami via Interstate 75.
-It had not been authorized in the original federal project and funding.
-This route passed through St. Petersburg so he got his hometown covered.
+In time, Cramer became the ranking member on the House Committee on Public Works.
+He was also ranking member of the subcommittee on roads and was influential in federal highway policy during a period of extensive federal investment in highways.
+Cramer worked to address corruption in highway politics, keep the Interstate Highway System toll-free, and ensure that highway funds were invested in roads.
+He opposed the Sunshine State Parkway in Florida, which threatened to draw traffic off federal highways and make them unfeasible.
+Using his influence, Cramer secured funding to provide link Tampa and Miami via Interstate 75, which passed through St. Petersburg.